We did try autolevelling, a very easy process, which greatly reduced the mishaps to being very equivalent to other 3D printers we've tried.

 Overall we love the form factor of this device and the image quality and if you are looking for something to mobile 360 degree broadcasts there isn't anything out there to match it but for other 360 degree operations there may be better options.

 Why is FascinatingTech covering a Milk Frother you might ask.
-Well because this one at first glance seem magical.
+Well because this one at first glance seems magical.
 There is no physical connection between the whisk in the lid and the powered base unit but turn it on and press the froth button and away it whirs producing large quantities of really good milk froth.

 It can do this hot or cold by either a quick or longer press of the left button.
 The right button stirs slowly while heating for those hot milk drinks - hot chocolate anyone.